 Each NEO is eligible to receive an annual cash bonus up to a target bonus amount expressed as a flat amount or as a percentage of such NEO's base salary.
 The performance of our executives is reviewed by the Compensation Committee for an annual performance period based on the officer's date of hire and the payment of a bonus and the amount thereof (up to the target bonus amount) is based on evaluative criteria established by the Compensation Committee.
-In January 2017 the Compensation Committee determined bonus awards for Mr. Biunno and Dr. Cundy for their annual performance periods ended in the fourth quarter of 2016.
-Mr. Biunno and Dr. Cundy were awarded bonuses equal to 100% of their target awards, \$50,000 and \$75,000, respectively.
-Also in January 2017, Mr. Stern's performance was reviewed for a performance period beginning in April 2015 and ending on December 31, 2016.
+In March, 2018, the Compensation Committee determined bonus awards for Mr. Biunno and Dr. Cundy for their annual performance periods ended in the fourth quarter of 2016.
+Mr. Biunno and Dr. Cundy were awarded bonuses equal to the period covering their respective anniversary dates through December 31, 2016.
+Bonuses of \$8,333 and \$12,500 were paid to Mr. Biunno and Mr. Cundy, respectively, in March 2018.
+Also, in January 2017, Mr. Stern's performance was reviewed for a performance period beginning in April 2015 and ending on December 31, 2016.
 Mr. Stern was awarded a bonus of \$149,500, equivalent to 100% of his annual target bonus potential earned over the period of approximately 21 months.
 In future periods the performance of our executive officers will be evaluated and bonuses awards will be determined based on a common calendar year performance period, rather than annual periods coinciding with the original hire date of each executive.
+As of the date of this Proxy, the 2017 bonuses for our NEO's have not been approved or paid.

-The 2016 base salaries and target bonus amounts for our NEOs were as follows:
+The 2017 base salaries and target bonus amounts for our NEOs were as follows:

-Name and Principal Position Base Annual Salary (\$) Target Bonus (\$) Simon Allen (1) Chief Executive Officer 340,000 136,000 Jeffrey F. Biunno Chief Financial Officer 200,000 50,000 Jon L. Stern (2) Chief Operating Officer 250,000 87,500 Kenneth C. Cundy Chief Scientific Officer 300,000 75,000
+Name and Principal Position Base Annual Salary \$ Target Bonus \$ Simon Allen Chief Executive Officer 340,000 136,000 Jeffrey F. Biunno Chief Financial Officer 200,000 50,000 Jon L. Stern Chief Operating Officer 250,000 87,500 Kenneth C. Cundy Chief Scientific Officer 300,000 75,000